 Stories on Art UK

-With almost 5 million annual visitors, part of Art UK's mission is to tell compelling, illustrated stories through the art in UK collections – as represented in Art UK's database.
+With 5 million annual visitors, part of Art UK's mission is to tell compelling, illustrated stories through the art in UK collections – as represented in Art UK's database.

 Art UK's audience includes art enthusiasts: people already knowledgeable about art.
 However, we also want our content to be enjoyed by people who don't think of themselves as art lovers – we have found that amazing stories can be told when art intersects with science, history, fashion or pop culture.
 For this reason, we like to publish stories on wider themes as well as writing that is purely about art and artists.